Robert-van-Engelen/ForthMSX/doc/words.md

 unsigned _u_ between 0 and 65535.

-A double-cell integer literal _d_ is a number between -2147483648. and 2147483647. or unsigned _ud_ between 0 and 4294967295., where the literal must include the point `.` character somewhere in the string of digits as in classic Forth
+A double-cell integer literal _d_ is a number between -2147483648. and 2147483647.  or unsigned _ud_ between 0 and 4294967295., where the literal must include the point `.` character somewhere in the string of digits, which is classic Forth

-A special feature of ForthMSX is that the base of a literal number can be specified with a leading `#` for decimal or a leading `$` for hexadecimal or a `%` for binary.
-For example, `%1010` is the single-cell integer 10 given in binary and `$CAFE.BABE` is a double-cell 32 bit integer given in hex (take note of the point).
-Otherwise, the default base is `BASE` which is changed to decimal with `DECIMAL` and to hex with `HEX`, which also changes the base to output and display integers.
+The base of a literal number can be specific with a leading `#` for decimal or leading `$` for hexadecimal or a `%` for binary.
+For example, `%1010` is 10 in decimal.
+Otherwise, the default base is `BASE` which is changed to decimal with `DECIMAL` and to hex with `HEX`.

 a floating-point literal _r_ is specified in scientific notation with an exponent, even when the exponent is zero.
 For example, `1E0` is floating-point